stellakunzang/paired_adopt_dont_shop_2003/README.md

 Creating the joins table for Pets and Adoption Applications (called Pet Applications) was another new challenge where we learned lessons the hard way; approving an application for a particular pet required adding a column to the Pet Application table with approval status, but initially we added it to the Adoption Applications table before realizing that approving that application would approve all pets that it was for, rather than just one as intended.

 ## Challenges
 We tried to put methods into the models and controllers following best practices, but struggled with a few helper methods which were left in the controllers.
+The helper methods that we did create in the models mainly used ruby instead of ActiveRecord so this is an area we can strive to improve in the future.
 We were also left with some questions about whether our routes were RESTful and how we could make them more restful while also passing all the required data.
 It seems like query params might be the solve, and in one case we did utilize query params to pass data that was otherwise inaccessible.

 We were unable to go back and implement partials to dry out the code and eliminate uneccesary repetiton in the views because of time limitations.
 We also had a few other issues that, because they were not urgent, were postponed until the end if there was time and ended up being left unresolved.